Cross Axle Stay Adjustment

 Grease Points

-by Greg Kaufman of the Morganizer
+by Greg Kaufman for the GoMoG Morgan Wire 2002

 Spring has arrived, finally!
 And as a helpful thought when getting the Moggie ready for the first drive of the season don’t forget to lubricate those grease fittings.
 And to help here is a list of them.